PLP-MERN-Stack-Development/mern-final-project-Kimberly-ops177/README.md

 # EduHub - Learning Management System

-A comprehensive MERN stack learning platform where instructors can create courses and students can enroll, learn, track progress, and interact in real-time.
+A fully functional MERN stack learning platform deployed on Vercel and Render.
+Instructors can create courses and students can enroll, learn, track progress, and interact in real-time. **✅ Production-ready with working authentication and deployment.**

 ## Project Overview